 About the Festival

-First Light Festival is a brand new, free, non-stop 24 hour long, multi-arts festival that celebrates the first light of midsummer’s weekend at Britain’s most easterly point – Lowestoft in Suffolk.
+Welcome to First Light Festival, a brand new, free, non-stop 24 hour long, multi-arts festival that celebrates the first light of midsummer’s weekend at Britain’s most easterly point – Lowestoft in Suffolk.

 The festival team is working closely with East Suffolk Council, Suffolk County Council, Lowestoft Town Council, Arts Council England and other stakeholders, to create and deliver an event that will contribute significantly to the regeneration of Lowestoft and its seafront.
 The aim of the festival is that it will be a place making event both regionally and nationally – developing joy, pride and a sense of place through culture and the arts.